 Implementing Caching in WordPress

-WordPress is a dynamic platform which supports data rich functionalities and content-rich themes.
+WordPress is a dynamic platform that supports data-rich functionalities and content-rich themes.
 There is a lot of room to cache this content to achieve faster-loaded pages.
-We already have seen how we can leverage from server and client side caching.
+We already have seen how we can leverage from the server and client-side caching.
 Let’s see how WordPress plugins can help us in building an effective client-side caching mechanism.

 WordPress Caching Plugins